 Matt DeCola’s stomach was churning.
-The pastor from Rochester, Minnesota, was used to leading small group Bible studies.
+As a pastor, he was used to leading small group Bible studies.
 But tonight would be different.
 His sister Rachel sat in the living room looking at him.

 What will she think?
 How will she respond?
 Is this is a good idea?
-The questions erupted in Matt’s mind.
+The questions turned over in Matt’s mind.

 “I can talk to a 1,000 people about the gospel and my story,” Matt says.
 “But to talk to my brother and sister, it’s a little different.
-I risk suffering when I share the gospel with my family, because there is a risk that it could affect our relationship.”
+I risk suffering when I share the gospel with my family because there is a risk that it could affect our relationship.”

-Finally, he realized that God causes growth.
-Matt says, “I have responsibility to step out in faith — we water and plant – but it’s God who brings the growth.
-That’s such a good illustration when trusting God with our family.”
+“I have a responsibility to step out in faith — we water and plant, but it’s God who brings the growth,” says Matt.
+“That’s such a good illustration when trusting God with our family.”

-For a more in-depth treatment of this subject, check out Randy Newman’s book Bringing the Gospel Home, as well as other resources, at FamilyLife.com.
+For a more in-depth treatment of this subject, check out Randy Newman’s podcast on “Bringing the Gospel Home.”

 When you tell your story, it’s God who is responsible for changing people’s hearts.
 You are simply called to be ready and to share what God has done in your life.